 The default zoom factor is 4.
 Change to a factor of 10 for

 a better look at pixel structure.
-Try using the CONTINUOUS
+ZOOM allows you to

 Optional: As an alternative to ZOOM, you could REBIN the image

-(or parts of it) to larger values and redisplay.
+(or parts of it) to a larger size and redisplay.
 Use the

 keyword /SAMPLE to preserve the pixel structure.